-Retail sales at Company-owned stores decreased for the three months ended May 31, 2020 compared to the three months ended May 31, 2019 as a result of the closure of all of our Company-owned stores for much of the three months ended May 31, 2020.
-The closure of our Company-owned stores was the result of the COVID-19 pandemic and the associated public health measures in place during the three months ended May 31, 2020.
-As of May 31, 2020 all but one Company-owned store had resumed limited operations following COVID-19 related closure.
+The decrease in retail sales for the three months ended August 31, 2020 compared to the three months ended August 31, 2019 was primarily the result of limited operations and limited foot traffic during the three months ended August 31, 2020.
+The limited operations at our Company-owned stores was the result of the COVID-19 pandemic and the associated public health measures in place during the three months ended August 31, 2020.
+As of August 31, 2020, all Company-owned stores had resumed limited operations following COVID-19 related closure.
+Same store sales at all Company-owned stores and cafés decreased 39% in the three months ended August 31, 2020 compared to the three months ended August 31, 2019.

-Royalty, Marketing Fees and Franchise Fees
+Royalties, Marketing Fees and Franchise Fees

-The decrease in royalty and marketing fees for the three months ended May 31, 2020 compared to the three months ended May 31, 2019 was primarily due to the COVID-19 pandemic and the associated public health measures in place during the three months ended May 31, 2020.
-Nearly all of our franchised locations experienced reduced operations and periods of full closure during the three months ended May 31, 2020.
+The decrease in royalties and marketing fees from the three months ended August 31, 2019 to the three months ended August 31, 2020 was primarily due to the COVID-19 pandemic and the associated public health measures in place during the three months ended August 31, 2020 and a decrease in domestic franchise units in operation.
+Nearly all of our franchised locations experienced reduced operations during the three months ended August 31, 2020.
+The average number of total domestic franchise stores in operation decreased 4.8% from 272 in the three months ended August 31, 2019 to 259 during the three months ended August 31, 2020.
+This decrease is the result of domestic store closures exceeding domestic store openings.
+Same store sales at total franchise stores and cafés in operation decreased 29% during the three months ended August 31, 2020 compared to the three months ended August 31, 2019.

-The decrease in franchise fees for the three months ended May 31, 2020 compared to the three months ended May 31, 2019 was the result of a decrease in revenue resulting from store closures and the termination of any future contract liability associated with the closure.
+The decrease in franchise fee revenue for the three months ended August 31, 2020 compared to the three months ended August 31, 2019 was the result of a decrease in revenue resulting from fewer franchise stores in operation and the associated recognition of revenue over the term of the franchise agreement.